EliFarrer/startup/Notes/react.md

 Jordan Walke made React.

 JSX is where Javascript and HTML are paired together.
-It then uses `Babel` or `Vite` to separate them.
+It then uses `Babel` or `Vite` (which runs `Babel`) to separate them.
 It can take something like:
 ```
 const i = 3;
 const list = (